binerogroup/documentation/networking/site-to-site-vpn/advanced-configuration.rst

 the site-to-site appliance might be to change the IPsec configuration.
 Its located under the main menu **VPN** and then **IPsec**.

-The IPsec configuration is made up of two phases, phase 1 and phase 2.
-In phase 1 (also called quick mode) the settings for negotiating cryptographic parameters are set.
+The IPsec configuration consists of two phases, phase 1 and phase 2.
+In phase 1 (also called quick mode) the you configure settings for negotiating cryptographic parameters.

 You can press the small pencil (edit) next to the only row available (in a default installation) to edit it.